ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ### Exchange Receipt

-This endpoint is used to exchange old or expiring receipts for fresh ones.
+This endpoint is used to exchange old or expiring Receipts for fresh ones.

-The `iat`, `exp` and `kid` claims can change each time a receipt is exchanged.
+The `iat`, `exp` and `kid` claims can change each time a Receipt is exchanged.

-This means that fresh receipts can have more recent issued at times, further in the future expiration times, and be signed with new signature algorithms.
+This means that fresh Receipts can have more recent issued at times, further in the future expiration times, and be signed with new signature algorithms.

 Authentication SHOULD be implemented for this endpoint.